 EEIC: Create an Energy and Water Efficiency Investment Corporation to make direct investments in projects or to provide credit enhancements to private investment and lending.
 The city would seed the fund with its own money or bond issue.
 See information on a similar program in NYC.

 Grants: Make direct grants to support desired projects, via the Urban Redevelopment Authority (URA) or another city agency.
 El Paso’s Green Building Grant Program provides grants for commercial projects greater than 5,000 sq. ft. and/or multi-family residential projects that obtain LEED certification.
 Grants are awarded at increasing intervals based on level of certification.
 The maximum grant allowance is $200,000 for LEED Platinum for new construction and $400,000 for LEED Platinum for multi-family existing buildings that are mixed-use and have been 50% vacant for five years or as further defined by the city.
-Check that program out, along with the Los Angeles Department of Water and Power Green Building Incentive that provides up to $250,000 to help defray the costs of making a building green and achieving LEED standards.
+The program along with the Los Angeles Department of Water and Power Green Building Incentive that provides up to $250,000 to help defray the costs of making a building green and achieving LEED standards.

 Green Bank: Create a “green bank” that will implement all of the above.
 A green bank is a public or quasi-public financing institution that provides low-cost, long-term financing support to clean, low-carbon projects by leveraging public funds through the use of various financial mechanisms to attract private investment so that each public dollar supports multiple dollars of private investment.
 (Definition from this website.)